gabriela-framework/gabriela/docs/README.md

 return the same output) and don't store any state in them.
 If you need to store state, use the 'state' object in any of the middleware blocks.
 ___

+It is also very important to note that if you declare the same dependency in multiple modules, resolved services will be different references.

 ````javascript
 const gabriela = require('gabriela');